27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 In a world where there are over half a million podcasts to choose from, it can be tough to find one that’s particularly interesting to the older generation.

-We’ve sifted through some of the most popular podcasts (and some of our personal favorites) to bring you the 19 best podcasts for seniors.
+We’ve sifted through some of the most popular podcasts to bring you the 27 best podcasts for seniors and baby boomers.

-But first – in case you aren’t familiar with podcasts, here are a few tips to get you started.
+But first – in case you aren’t familiar with podcasts, we have a few tips to get you started.

 What is a podcast?